0xSero/partisia-docs/docs/pbc-fundamentals/gas/gas.md

 **State Segmentation:** If the contract's state can be divided into distinct segments, developers can selectively deserialize and process only the necessary parts of the state.
 This approach can reduce the computational resources required for state manipulation and minimize serialization and deserialization costs.

-**Off-chain Processing:** Certain operations or computations that don't require immediate on-chain execution can be offloaded to off-chain systems or sidechains.
+**Off-chain Processing:** Certain operations or computations that don't require immediate on-chain execution can be offloaded to off-chain systems or side-chains.
 By performing these operations off-chain and updating the contract state with the final results, developers can minimize the serialization and deserialization costs incurred on the main blockchain.

 By considering the above gas pricing properties, Partisia blockchain empowers developers to estimate and manage the gas costs associated with smart contract transactions.
 This predictability facilitates successful deployment of smart contracts, even as the data handled by the contract grows, promoting a more